hcruiz/Navigation/Report.md

-# Report on Navigation in Bananas Collector Environment
+# Navigation in Bananas Collector Environment

 This report provides a description of the Deep Q-Learning implementation to solve the navigation and recollection problem of the (Unity) Bananas Environment.
 The implementation is such that, in principle, it is compatible with any Unity environment, although this has not been tested.